Debt and Deficits

 - Census Bureau: Economic Census

-(2007 is latest released; 2012 to be conducted in December) economic census profiles U.S. national and local economies every 5 years; forms go out to more than 4 million businesses
+(2012) economic census profiles U.S. national and local economies every 5 years; forms go out to more than 4 million businesses

 - Congressional Budget Office: Budget Data and Technical Information